 - each is supported in

-- if we define then each component of has diameter
+- if we define then each component of with has diameter

-Each isotopy, roughly speaking, `slides’ the components of around inside ; if this is done judiciously, the components can be individually moved so that their diameters are smaller than in the original configuration.
+Each isotopy, roughly speaking, `slides’ the components of with around inside the with ; if this is done judiciously, the components can be individually moved so that their diameters are smaller than in the original configuration, and in the limit, the diameters go to zero.

 Let’s restrict the rules of the game.
+We use the notation to denote the union of all with ; i.e. the union of solid tori at `depth’ .
 We idealize each component of as a slightly thickened circle; by abuse of notation we use the same notation to refer to the component and its core circle, assuming it is clear from context which is meant at any given time.
-Each of the two components inside is idealized as a circle that starts at some point of , goes exactly half way around it, then turns around, and retraces its path to the start where it closes up.
+Each of the two components of inside is idealized as a circle that starts at some point of , goes exactly half way around it, then turns around, and retraces its path to the start where it closes up.
 The other component starts at the same point of , but heads out in the opposite direction.
 Because itself is zigzagging back and forth inside its own thickened tubes, the actual image of each circle of for large jitters like crazy, and though all curves have the same length, it is conceivable that their diameters can eventually get small.

-We need a bit of notation to get started.
-The inductively defined sequence can actually be backed up: can be thought of as a single solid unknot in in which all the successive are nested.
+We need a bit of notation to get started. can be thought of as a single solid unknot in in which all the successive are nested.
 Let’s agree that we only really need to give the angular coordinate of the core of each component of projected onto the core of (i.e. we only really care how much it `winds around the original circle’).
 As measured in terms of this angular coordinate, each component of each has the same length, which we normalize to .
 I will describe each projection by a cyclic word in the alphabet , as follows: if has length then each letter describes a segment of length which winds positively or negatively around the core of according to whether the letter is or .
 Thus (trivially) is given by the string , since it just winds positively once around itself.

 This notation is ambiguous; it defines the image under radial projection relatively but not absolutely; it is well-defined up to the choice of a starting point.
 But this notation does let us compute the total angular length of the projection to the core of , which will be a good proxy for diameter.
 So, for example, a component associated to the word has projection angular length .